zerospeak/EcoloabIotIntegrationPOC/README.md

 - **IoT Data Integration**: Demonstrated with simulated devices
 - **Data Transformation**: Implemented in the ETL service

-This application successfully demonstrates the skills required for a Senior .NET Developer position at Ecolab, with a focus on ETL systems and APIs for IoT data integration.
+This application successfully demonstrates the skills required for a Senior .NET Developer position at TerraFirma , with a focus on ETL systems and APIs for IoT data integration.